Emdad05/Quiz-Ai/README.md

 ---

-This README has been updated to clarify the environment variable name(s) used for the Gemini API key, add instructions on how to obtain a Gemini API key, and explain that the API key can also be added in the browser via the Add API Key option for local testing.
+This README has been updated to clarify the environment variable name(s) used for the Gemini API key, add instructions on how to obtain a Gemini API key, explain that the API key can also be added in the browser via the Add API Key option for local testing, and document how to provide multiple API keys (comma-separated) and parse them in Node.js.